BEComTweaks/docs/gitbook/impossible-packs.md

 Available on BEComTweaks.
 [Link ↗](https://becomtweaks.github.io/resource-packs/?st_raw=N4IgTghg7iBcDaIAiBLMBTAxgFxQewDsIAbVAZwAd0Cz0wyQAaZNLXQkpMPCq%2BkALoBfIA)

-**6. Most of the 3D Category**
+#### 6. Most of the 3D Category

 Currently supported 3D Packs are 3D Mace and 3D Sun and Moon.
-[BEComTweaks](https://becomtweaks.github.io/resource-packs) also has 3D Fungi, but anything else is not possible mainly because Custom Geometry cannot be set for Vanilla Blocks.
+[BEComTweaks](https://becomtweaks.github.io/resource-packs) also has 3D Fungi, but anything else is not possible mainly because custom geometry cannot be set for vanilla blocks.
 3D Fungi itself was made using Azalea's Block Shape.

-**7. Connected Textures**
+#### 7. Connected Textures

-Only borderless versions, like Borderless Glass is available, as a block is unable to check whether there is another block of the same type touching it.
+Only borderless versions, like Borderless Glass is available, are possible.
 Shaders could be made, but they aren't officially supported on the main version.
+If Mojang makes vanilla block behaviors customizable, this could be possible.\
+It is possible to create a custom glass block that has connected textures, but that would not make it resource pack-only.
+As an example Habib Anwash's [Connected Glass Add-on](https://mcpedl.com/connected-glass-addon/)

-**8. Wavy Leaves and Plants**
+#### 8. Wavy Leaves and Plants

 Either with a flipbook texture or shaders.